Daliuxas200/BTC-exchange/README.md

 ## Styling

-The Web Aplication was designed and its CSS programmed by me, only using **react-icons** library to get some SVG icons.
+The Web Aplication was designed and its CSS programmed in house, only using **react-icons** library to get SVG icons.
 I prefer writing my own styles as it provides a more lightweight package and allows for more creativity.

 Full power of SCSS was utilised including file imports, media queries, mixins and variables.